 Today, the Victoria’s Secret Fashion Show will be held in Shanghai.
 Although this event is largely known for its display of innovative underwear and the lavish “fantasy bra,” the Shanghai event has largely been overshadowed by a string of cancellations.

 A number of participants have been refused entry into China for a variety of reasons, the most noticeable being Gigi Hadid (possibly for making squinty eye gestures and angering netizens) and Katy Perry (most likely for draping a Taiwanese flag over her body two years ago, though it’s doubtful we’ll ever get confirmation).
 Even those already in the country seem to be having problems.
 It was reported that Adriana Lima’s permission to stay was in peril, and organizers are working hard to ensure that it is not revoked.

 As if to pile on more misery, some of the traveling fashion media have also been denied visas to China.

 Sexual assault made into a joke

 Recently, pictures surfaced on Weibo that showed a man passed out on a street.
-Beside him was a seemingly homeless individual who had one hand in the unconscious man’s pants while engaged in the act of kissing.
+Beside him was a seemingly homeless individual who was groping him.

 Last week a suicide shook the online community in China.